Mbappe to stay at PSG next season 'no matter what'

 Mbappe could yet be joined in staying in Paris by another key figure, as Thomas Tuchel acknowledged Thiago Silva's future has not been settled.

-PSG announced their captain would depart at the end of the campaign but later confirmed an extension to take in the remaining three competitions.
+PSG announced its captain would depart at the end of the campaign but later confirmed an extension to take in the remaining three competitions.

 Speaking of Silva after a 4-0 friendly win over Celtic, Tuchel said: "He's our player, he's our captain, and we need to talk about this after the Champions League.